Programme/Approved Electives for 2022/23

 Intended Learning Outcomes

-summarize how family relationships have been altering over the last 30 years and relate these changes to wider shifts in social and economic structure will be achieved by assessments: 1, 2, 3review explanations of the diversity there is in contemporary family and household patterns will be achieved by assessments: 1, 2, 3summarize the different theoretical approaches that have been used within sociology to explain change in family and household organization will be achieved by assessments: 1, 2, 3analyze the place of non-household kinship in the organization of contemporary family life, including especially the significance of intergenerational ties will be achieved by assessments: 1,2, 3review how family experiences alter across the life course will be achieved by assessments: 1, 2, 3analyze the complexity of family transitions (eg partnership formation; separation and divorce; widowhood) and link the experience of these transitions to the biographical and social circumstances of those involved. will be achieved by assessments: 1, 2, 3
+summarize how family relationships have been altering over the last 50 years and relate these changes to wider shifts in social and economic structure: 1,2summarize the different theoretical approaches that have been used within sociology to explain change in family and household organization: 1,2review how family experiences alter across the life course: 1,2analyze the complexity of family transitions (eg partnership formation; separation and divorce; widowhood) and link the experience of these transitions to the biographical and social circumstances of those involved: 1,2review explanations of the diversity there is in contemporary family and household patterns: 2

 Description of Module Assessment